 Like all SaaS products, CRM solutions run the gamut from lightweight services intended for quick and easy customer relationship and lead management, to powerhouse systems with integrated e-commerce solutions and advanced analytics.

 Whatever your needs are, list them out in addition to the answers to these questions.
-Make sure you also list any integrations you want to use (including proprietary legacy software, if applicable) and be sure to inquire about how such integrations are achieved prior to choosing a product.
-In some CRM systems, integrating with an outside solution is as simple as clicking a few boxes; in others you have to use a third-party tool (like Zapier) to click your way through the integration, and in others still you have to do actual hands on coding to make integrations happen.
+Make sure you also list any integrations you need (including proprietary legacy software, if applicable), and inquire about how such integrations are achieved prior to choosing a product.
+In some CRM systems, integrating with an outside solution is as simple as clicking a few boxes; in others you must use a third-party tool (like Zapier) to click your way through the integration, and in others still require hands on coding to make integrations happen.

 By outlining your needs ahead of time, you stand a much better chance of getting a product that does what you need without overpaying for features you'll never use.
 It's also good to keep in mind that you can always upgrade – a company is never going to refuse to sell you more features in the future, so start addressing your most pressing needs first, and go from there.
 Keep in mind that when you're not a customer yet, nearly everyone you talk to is a sales rep, so treat their advice accordingly.